riot/riot.github.io/api.md

 </my-component>
 ```

-You can call this method also manually whenever you need to update your components UI.
-This typically happens after some non-UI related event: after `setTimeout`, AJAX call or on some server event.
+You can also call this method manually whenever you need to update your component's UI.
+This typically happens after some non-UI related event: after `setTimeout`, AJAX call, or on some server event.
 For example:

 ``` html
 <my-component>